Univ doors open to IB students

 Mumbai: International Baccalaureate (IB) students need no longer worry about re-entering the Indian system after Class XII.
 Mumbai University has clarified in a letter to Farzana Dohadwalla, IB representative for South Asia, that IB diploma holders will be eligible for technical courses such as engineering and pharmacy as well as regular degree courses in the science, arts and commerce streams provided they opt for the subject combinations on offer.

-the lack of clarity in the rules.
+IB diploma students who have applied for these courses in the past have complained about the lack of clarity in the rules.
 A few months ago, the University arrived at a decision on the matter at its standing committee meeting.

-IB diploma holders who have opted for physics and mathematics at the higher level and chemistry at the standard level are eligible for a Bachelor’s degree in engineering—except for chemical engineering which will be restricted to those who have studied maths and chemistry at the high
+IB diploma holders who have opted for physics and mathematics at the higher level and chemistry at the standard level are eligible for a Bachelor’s degree in engineering—except for chemical engineering which will be restricted to those who have studied maths and chemistry at the higher level and physics at the standard level.

 All those who study chemistry and math at the higher level and either physics or biology at the standard level are eligible for a Bachelor’s degree in Pharmacy.